-In the existing literature, in view of taking into account the changes over time of the habitat conditions and of the available resources (see e.g. [5] for an empirical study concerning salmonids), some authors have introduced periodic variations in carrying capacities and in intrinsic growth rates in related settings.
-Namely, in [26] the focus in on the effect of a periodic variation in the value of the carrying capacity for a species described by the logistic equation, while in [31] a numerical investigation of the effect of a periodic variation in the values of the intrinsic growth rate and of the carrying capacity for a species described by the logistic equation with a time delay is performed.
-Moreover, a periodic variation in the carrying capacity has been considered in [8, 12] for the Beverton-Holt equation, related to the logistic equation, as well as in [7], where also the intrinsic growth rate is assumed to vary in a periodic fashion in a quantum calculus version of the classical Beverton-Holt equation.
+related to the logistic equation, as well as in [7], where also the intrinsic growth rate is assumed to vary in a periodic fashion in a quantum calculus version of the classical Beverton-Holt equation.
 In the same perspective, we can assume that r_x and r_y , as well as K_x and K_y , periodically alternate between two different values, e.g. due to a seasonal effect.
 This allows us to enter the setting of Linked Twist Maps and to apply Theorem 2.1 to prove the existence of chaotic dynamics induced by the related Poincaré map, although neither the intrinsic growth rates nor the carrying capacities of the two populations affect the center position.
-Namely, as shown in different contexts e.g. in [9, 37], a geometrical configuration connected with LTMs may be obtained even when the center position is not affected by a variation of a certain parameter, as long as the latter suitably influences the shape of the orbits.
+Namely, as shown in different contexts e.g. in [9, 38], a geometrical configuration connected with LTMs may be obtained even when the center position is not affected by a variation of a certain parameter, as long as the latter suitably influences the shape of the orbits.
 We show two such frameworks in Figures 6 and 7.
 The former is related to Example 4.1, where we focus on a variation of the intrinsic growth rates, while the latter illustrates Example 4.2, where we will deal with periodic oscillations in the two populations carrying capacities.
-For clarity's sake, differently from [7, 31], we will consider the variation in the intrinsic growth rates separately from the variation in the carrying capacities, in order to better understand the effect produced by each parameter on the orbits shape.
-We notice that raising the value of the intrinsic growth rate (cf. Figure 6) or of the carrying capacity (see Figure 7) for population $i \in \{x, y\}$ stretches orbits along the direction of the coordinate i-axis.
+For clarity's sake, differently from [7, 32], we will consider the variation in the intrinsic growth rates separately from the variation in the carrying capacities, in order to better understand the effect produced by each parameter on the orbits shape.
+Comparing Example 4.1 with Example 4.2, we notice that raising the value of the intrinsic growth rate or of the carrying capacity for population $i \in \{x, y\}$ stretches orbits along the direction of the coordinate i-axis.
 On the other hand, increasing carrying capacities enlarges the region in which orbits may lie, while increasing intrinsic growth rates does not.
-This difference is not very apparent in the framework considered in Example 4.2, where we will confine ourselves to carrying capacities close to unity, that is the value considered in Example 4.1, as explained in Footnote 10.
+This difference is not very apparent in the framework considered in Example 4.2, where we will confine ourselves to carrying capacities close to unity, that is the value considered in Example 4.1, as explained in Footnote 11.